ucsb-cs56/ucsb-cs56.github.io/_tutorials/parsing_01_background.md

 ---
 topic: "Parsing 01: Background"
-desc: "What is this all about?"
+desc: "What is this parsing stuff all about?"
 indent: true
 ---